- Ancient and modern readings of the book of Job

 Subject External Examiner, Bachelor of Arts (Hons) in Psychology and Bachelor of Arts (Hons), Waterford Institute of Technology, 2014-2018.

 Undergraduate studies at the University of Natal, Durban (BSc 1989) and Bible Institute of South Africa (LTh 1992); Graduate Studies in Ancient Near Eastern Studies at the University of Stellenbosch (M.A.
 1994; D.Phil 2000).
 Lecturer in Biblical Studies at Cornerstone Christian College, Cape Town (2000-2007) and Mary Immaculate College, Limerick (2007-2014).
 Concurrent lecturing roles at University of Stellenbosch (2000-2001), George Whitefield College (1997-2007), Baptist Theological Seminary (1998-2004), Cape Peninsula University of Technology (2007) and Dominican Biblical Institute, Limerick (2008 to 2014).
-Research Fellow, University of Stellenbosch (2012-present); Godly Play trainer; Member of the Irish Biblical Association, South African Society for Near Eastern Studies and European Society for Catholic Theology.
+Research Fellow, University of Stellenbosch (2012-present); Godly Play trainer; Treasurer and Executive Committee Member of the Irish Biblical Association, South African Society for Near Eastern Studies and European Society for Catholic Theology, Member of the Steering Committe for Ireland's Synodal Journey.